sweetlapeet/BingAds-docs/BingAds/shopping-content/manage-product-pricing.md

 To update multiple products, use the `/bmc/{bmcMerchantId}/inventory/batch` template in an HTTP POST request.
 Set {bmcMerchantId} to your store ID.

 The request's body is a [Batch](inventory-resource.md#batch) object that may contain a maximum of 400 products to update.
-Each entry in the batch provides a user-defined batch ID, a store code that's set to *online*, the product's fully qualified ID, and the product's pricing and availability fields to update.
+Each entry in the batch provides a user-defined batch ID, a store code that must be set to *online* only (LIA not supported), the product's fully qualified ID, and the product's pricing and availability fields to update.
 The [Product](inventory-resource.md#product) object may include the following fields only:

 - price
 - availability